chrismeyers/docker-flask-postgresql/README.md

 # docker-flask-postgresql
-Flask and PostgreSQL application, dockerized
+Flask and PostgreSQL application, dockerized.
+The general architecture of this template is based on https://github.com/miguelgrinberg/microblog.

 ### Setup
 1. If needed, [install docker](https://docs.docker.com/install/) on your computer